ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ## Resource Location Schema {#schema}

-Update items are exposed as HTTP resources and the URLs of these items, which we can resource location schema, follow specific patterns.
+Update items are exposed as HTTP resources and the URLs of these items, which we call resource location schema, follow specific patterns.
 To access each individual update in an updates graph, consider the model represented as a "virtual" file system (adjacency list), contained within the root of a TIPS view URI (see {{open-resp}} for the definition of tips-view-uri).
 For example,